waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Debugging
 ## A. Tool & Agent Status
-- **`gem_pathfinder_v2` Status:** The tool's individual components (execution, parsing, `is_obstacle`, `get_neighbors`) have been verified.
-The silent failure is confirmed to be within the main A* `while` loop logic.
-Debugging is paused pending a new in-game hypothesis test.
+- **`gem_pathfinder_v2` Status:** The tool's individual components (execution, parsing, `is_obstacle`, `get_neighbors`) have been verified through systematic, isolated tests.
+The persistent silent failure is now confirmed to be within the main A* `while` loop logic or the interaction between the components.
 - **`puzzle_strategist_agent` Status:** The agent is likely fine.
 Its last failure was due to flawed user input (an unreachable starting position), not a flaw in the agent itself.
-- **`pathfinder_log_analyzer` Agent:** This agent has been created.
-Its purpose is to take the debug logs from the pathfinder and output a specific hypothesis for the failure, automating part of the debugging cycle.
+- **`pathfinder_log_analyzer` Agent:** This agent has been created and used.
+Its purpose is to take debug logs from the pathfinder and output a specific hypothesis for the failure.

 ## B. Debugging Principles & Lessons
 - **Scientific Method:** When debugging, I must use a scientific approach: form a hypothesis, create a minimal test case, and incrementally build up complexity.
 Blindly re-running a full, complex script is inefficient and must be avoided.